po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/02-Day/02-Day-LessonPlan.md

 * **Instructions:**

-  * Push the finished Star Wars app to Heroku following the steps from the Heroku Guide.
+  * Push the finished Star Wars app to Heroku following the steps from the [Heroku Guide](../../../../01-Class-Content/11-express/04-Supplemental/HerokuGuide.md)

   * **BONUS:** Begin making the below additional page for your Star Wars app.
 Push those changes up as you build the new feature.
 Specifically, this will require: